 Really, there are two kinds of security practitioners in the world right now:

-- Proactive: Those who don’t like to ever spill the milk (aka those that want to make sure nothing malicious ever runs on an endpoint); and
+- Proactive: Those who don’t like to ever spill the milk (aka those that want to make sure nothing malicious ever runs on an endpoint, or threat prevention); and

 - Reactive: Those that know the milk will spill, so they’d better get ready to clean it up (aka detect when something malicious does execute and have a plan to remediate it).

 The endpoint has become the most important asset to monitor, protect, and respond to in the event of a cybersecurity incident.